shepelevn/storage-cloud-api/README.md

 ## Configuration

-Create config files with data for SMTP and MySQL in `./src/Config/Secret/` folder.
+Create config files with data for SMTP and MySQL in the `./src/Config/Secret/` folder.
 Examples of configuration are inside `./src/Config/SecretExample/`.

 ## Setting up Apache

-Configuration file for your virtual server should look like this (default folder is `/var/www/html`):
+The configuration file for your virtual server should look like this (default folder is `/var/www/html`):

 ```conf